mbeddr/mps-platform-docs/src/doc/docs/mps_internal/editor_development.md

 A few terms are also common in typography or are encountered in web development.

-- *padding-left/right/top/bottom*: a floating point number, which specifies the padding of a text cell, that's how much space is between the cell's text and cell's left and right sides, respectively.
+- *padding-left/right/top/bottom*: a floating point number, which specifies the padding of a text cell, that's how much space is between the cell's text and the cell's left and right sides, respectively.
-- *inset*: size of the elements' borders.
+- *inset*: the size of the elements' borders.
 It specifies the space that an element must leave at its edges.
 In some editor cells, it corresponds to the so-called padding of the editor cell.
 - *baseline*: the line upon which most letters sit ([other explanation](https://fonts.google.com/knowledge/glossary/baseline)).
-- *ascent*: the recommended distance above the baseline for a single spaced text ([other explanation](https://fonts.google.com/knowledge/glossary/ascenders_descenders)).
+- *ascent*: the recommended distance above the baseline for a single-spaced text ([other explanation](https://fonts.google.com/knowledge/glossary/ascenders_descenders)).
-- *descent*: the recommended distance below the baseline for a single spaced text ([other explanation](https://fonts.google.com/knowledge/glossary/ascenders_descenders)).
+- *descent*: the recommended distance below the baseline for a single-spaced text ([other explanation](https://fonts.google.com/knowledge/glossary/ascenders_descenders)).
 - *gap*: space between cells in a collection.
 There's a left and right gap.
 It is mainly influenced by the [punctuation properties](https://www.jetbrains.com/help/mps/editor.html#punctuationproperties.).

 Some tree structure terminology is explained in this graphic from [towardsdatascience.com](https://towardsdatascience.com/8-useful-tree-data-structures-worth-knowing-8532c7231e8c):